-Happy Veterans Day, My thoughts on that are an entirely different post.
 I love days off even more I love the occasional day entirely to myself, no responsibilitys or errands to run only me, the Pants snacks and a bunch of movies.
 I do some of my best thinking on days like that.
-Today was no exception, while walking Mr. Fancypants on this cool Fall evening I started thinking about all the things the Universe has put on the plate and how I want to arrange them, how I want there outcome to look.
+Today was no exception, while walking Mr. Fancypants on this cool Fall evening before all of the fires began, I started thinking about all the things the Universe has put on the plate and how I want to arrange them, how I want there outcome to look.
 I think about the people in my life right now, about the ebb and flow of friendships and other relationships.
 It really is all a cosmic dance.
 Some of the things are constants, Lonnie, Mr. Fancypants, Work, Food, God.
-Some of the things are aggravating because I feel blocked and limited on making them into what I want them to look like in my life.
-My body, my weight, How I make money, how to monetize my thoughts, my sites, myself.
-Some of my thoughts today are like ghosts like my father, my old job mainly because they haunt me with the pain they caused my inner child.
-Mainly I think how can I make my life a better one.
-I think that pretty much puts all of this together in one sentence.
+Some of the things are aggravating because I feel blocked and limited on making them into what I want them to look like somedays.
+My body, my weight, How I am so Blessed to have found a way to work from home part-time making money while helping others to reach their goals and creating a source of income for themselves.
+Some of my thoughts today are like ghost-like, my father being one thought, my old job another, mainly because they haunt me with the pain they caused my inner child.
+I think how can I make my life a better one.
+That pretty much puts all of this together in one sentence.
 Out of this sort of self-examination I find what’s most important to me and ultimately the rest will just find its own place on whatever shelf in my life it does and I’m good with that.
 That last part there, the “being good with that”, I think that only comes with age because in my younger days I’d fret and worry about almost everything.
-I was just a big hot serious mess, no longer, now I’m good the important things and the rest is good with it too.
 How about you, what’s most important in your life and how does it affect your day to day?

 My husband and I have lived in this same apartment now for over 7 years.
 We really love it here.
 We are central to all the things that are important to us, good restaurants, movies, shopping.
 Most of our closer friends live within 45 minutes of us and Our commute time to work by California standards is pretty close god-sent, mine is 20 mins and Lonnie is about 30 and NO freeways.
 Our apartment is a modest one bedroom but we have an amazing backyard.